 In 1458, York was granted conditional forgiveness and acceptance.
 On March 25, a Loveday was celebrated.
 The king, the queen and all parties subject to the settlement made their way in a public procession to St. Paul’s Cathedral in thanks to God for reaching an accord.
 It was probably made at the king’s insistence.
 First in line came Somerset, Salisbury, Exeter and Warwick.
 Then the king walked alone in his robes.
 He was followed by Margaret, holding York’s hand.
 York swore an oath to keep the peace, raise no troops and obey the king’s command.
 This display acted as a reminder of the Queen’s reinforced power but in reality it was a sham.

 In 1459, York raised troops against the king again.
 The royal army, which was superior in number, approached Ludlow where York was stationed.
 Realizing they were outnumbered, the Yorkist lords fled in confusion to Ireland.
 Parliament attainted them.
-In the summer of 1460, York returned to England, quickly raising an army and entering London.
+In the summer of 1460, York returned to England, quickly raising an army and entering London with a drawn sword before him indicating royalty.
+He was signaling a challenge to the king and asserting his right to the throne..
 Henry was at Coventry and advanced with his troops taking position on the banks of the Nene River close to Northampton.
 The Yorkists attacked them there and the Lancastrians were completely routed.

 The king was taken prisoner and Margaret emerged as the leader of a Lancastrian faction.
 She refused to acknowledge York as the supreme power in England.
 As she headed toward Wales, one of her servants robbed her of all she had along the way and even threatened to kill her and the prince.
 While the servant was searching through her luggage, she managed to escape and made her way to Jasper Tudor and Harlech Castle where she and the prince were warmly welcomed.
 In the meantime, York made a bid at the palace of Westminster to take the throne.
 He did not receive a positive reception.
 In fact, many of the nobles were offended by his audacity.
 He did get an agreement stating he was Henry’s heir, thereby disinheriting Prince Edward.

-Margaret took advantage of her victory and with an army comprised of Scottish supporters and men from the north of England, she met Yorkist forces under the Earl of Warwick at St. Albans on February 17, 1461.
-She was victorious and regained control of her husband.
+Margaret took advantage of her victory and with an army comprised of Scottish supporters and men from the north of England, the Lancastrians met Yorkist forces under the Earl of Warwick at St. Albans on February 17, 1461.
+Her army was victorious and she regained control of her husband.
 She headed for London and tried to gain entrance with her troops but was unable to do so.

 Yorkist forces under Edward, Earl of March, the son of Richard Duke of York were bearing down and Margaret was forced to withdraw to the north.
 The bloody Battle of Towton on March 29, 1461 was a significant defeat for the Lancastrians.
 Margaret, the king and the prince were forced to flee to Scotland.
 Edward, Earl of March was crowned King Edward IV on June 28.
 Margaret was attainted before Parliament for intending the destruction of the realm with the aid of northerners, the Scots and the French.
 (The attainder against her would be reversed by the Tudor/Lancastrian King Henry VII in 1485).